Disclaimer

 REPUBLIC OF IRELAND

-The coalition government in Dublin is somewhat beleaguered at the moment with asylum seekers, the faltering recovery and several other factors causing them headaches.
+The coalition government in Dublin is somewhat beleaguered at the moment with asylum seekers (and the collapse of Sinn Fein - who adopted a pro-asylum seeker stance, has been noticeable where just months ago they were cruising at nearly 30%), the faltering recovery and several other factors causing them headaches.
 Luckily for them, the only viable opposition has no idea what to do either.

-There were 12 polls released since I last reported. (figures in brackets show movement from last polling):-
+There were four polls released during the month. (figures in brackets show movement from the last polling):-

 (General Election 2020)